mdcao/japsa/docs/source/tools/jsa.np.npscarf.rst

 ~~~~~~~
 Options
 ~~~~~~~
-  --sequenceFile=s Name of the assembly file (sorted by length)
+  --seqFile=s     Name of the assembly file (sorted by length)
                   (REQUIRED)
   --bamFile=s     Name of the bam file
                   (REQUIRED)
-  --spadesFolder=s Name of the output folder by SPAdes (on development)
+  --spadesDir=s   Name of the output folder by SPAdes (on development)
                   (default='null')
   --prefix=s      Prefix for the output files
                   (default='out')